managoolianusha-blip/Task-Manager/README.md

 - `task_manager_web/static/styles.css` — main stylesheet
 - `task_manager_web/templates/` — HTML templates (dashboard, tasks, notifications, settings)

-## Screenshots
-Add screenshots to `assets/` and reference them here.

 ## License
 This project is licensed under the MIT License — see `LICENSE`.

-## Notes
-If you want, I can create a GitHub repo, push these files, and help you generate a release and add the project to your resume.